gogs/gogs/README.md

 - Download package from code.google.com only support hg as version control system, probably support git and svn.
 - Command `install` add support for downloading code from git.oschina.net, gitcafe.com, *.codeplex.com;
 - Command `install` add support for downloading by tag and branch for packages in git.oschina.net, gitcafe.com.
+- Command `install` and `remove` add bundle parse code for getting data from server.
+- Command `install` and `remove` add snapshot parse code for downloading or removing snapshot.
+- Add built-in application version in order to backup data when users update.
+- Add gpm working principle design.
+- Command `install -c` add arguments for add more exts.

 ## License